-A second strand of research focuses on choice under risk and uncertainty.
-We have examined a variety of topics such as the differences between experience and description based choice (e.g., Camilleri & Newell, 2011; 2013 ;Hotaling et al., 2019) see also a guest-edited (with Tim Rakow) special issue of the Journal of Behavioral Decision Making on this topic); reasons underlying people's tendency to probability match (e.g., Newell & Rakow, 2007; Newell et al., 2013) and how this tendency is affected by competition (with former PhD student Christin Schulze - see Schulze et al., 2013).
-I also examined (with former PhD student Sule Guney) factors underlying ambiguity aversion (e.g. Guney & Newell, 2011).
-A further project (with Prof. Brett Hayes and former postdoc Guy Hawkins) looked at the role of experience sampling in improving judgment and reasoning under uncertainty.
+Another strand of research focusses on choice under risk and uncertainty.
+We have examined a variety of topics such as the differences between experience and description-based choice (e.g., Camilleri & Newell, 2011; 2013, in press) – see also a guest-edited (with Tim Rakow) special issue of the Journal of Behavioral Decision Making on this topic.
+Related investigations have looked at people’s tendency to probability match in experience-based choice (e.g., Newell & Rakow, 2007; Newell et al., 2013) and, with Christin Schulze, how this tendency is affected by competition and group reasoning (see Schulze et al., 2015; 2017; Schulze & Newell, 2016).
+Other projects have examined the role that ‘extreme outcomes’ play in experience-based risky choice (e.g., Konstantinidis et al., 2018; Vannunu et al., 2020) including a PNAS paper which explores the interplay between top-down and bottom-up processing in determining choice (Vanunu et al.,2021) the effect of experiencing outcomes on ambiguity aversion (e.g. Guney & Newell, 2011, 2015); and the relationship between risky choice and people’s understanding of the probabilities with which outcomes occur (Szollosi et al., 2019).

-A second strand (with Brett Hayes and Oren Griffiths) looks at induction, and specifically the mechanisms underlying induction on the basis of uncertain categorization judgments.
+The second strand (with Brett Hayes and Oren Griffiths) examines induction, and specifically the mechanisms underlying induction on the basis of uncertain categorization judgments.
 This so-called ‘as-if’ reasoning (reasoning as-if a given judgment is true when there is uncertainty associated with it) appears to be prevalent.
-We are attempting to document some of the factors which affect the tendency to reason in this way (e.g. Griffiths et al., 2012).
+We have documented some of the factors which affect the tendency to reason in this way (e.g. Griffiths et al., 2012; Newell et al, 2011; Hayes & Newell, 2009).

 I am interested in prospective students/postdocs with interests in any of the areas described above.